technicalpickles/pickled-nvim/README.md

 - `[d`: Move to the previous diagnostic in the current buffer.
 See :help vim.diagnostic.goto_prev().
 - `]d`: Move to the next diagnostic.
 See :help vim.diagnostic.goto_next().

+Splitting and Joining lines

+- `gS`: change from one-line syntax to multi-line syntax
+- `gJ`: change from multi-line syntax to one-line syntax

 Misc: